ggflow123/RPI-CCI-docs/VScode.md

 mkdir home
 ```

+### 2. Connect with SSHFS

-2. With SSHFS installed, create an connection to RPI CCI.
+With SSHFS installed, create an connection to RPI CCI.
 The usage pattern is:

 ```
 sshfs <USERNAME>@<HOSTNAME>:/path/to/desired/directory /path/to/mount/point -o <OPTIONS>
 ```

 A typical example is:

 ```
 sshfs EXPLname@blp01.ccni.rpi.edu:/gpfs/u/home/EXPL/EXPLname ~/mounts/home -o follow_symlinks
 ```

 -o follow_symlinks is necessary because the home directory on CCI has barn, barn-shared, scratch and scratch-shared.
 Without symlinks, these shortcuts will remain blank.
 Refer to the same RPI[docs](https://docs.cci.rpi.edu/examples/Advanced_SSH/#remote-filesystem-mounting) for more details.

 To unmount in terminal, do: